tyler-griggs/tyler-griggs.github.io/_blogs/melange.md

 ## Key Factors Influencing GPU Cost Efficiency

+We found that three LLM service characeteristics significantly influence GPU cost efficiency:

 ### Request Size

 <!-- The size of each request, which includes both input and output token lengths, significantly impacts GPU cost efficiency.
 Smaller request sizes tend to be more cost-effective on lower-end GPUs, achieving a higher number of tokens processed per dollar.
 Conversely, larger request sizes benefit from the greater processing power of high-end GPUs, making them more cost-efficient for such tasks. -->

-Model request sizes have significant influence on which GPU type is most cost effective for inference.
-To demonstrate this, we illustrate three case studies.
-In each case, we measure the maximum throughput each GPU type achieves across a range of request sizes, and divide the throughput by the GPU's on-demand rental cost.
+To demonstrate the effect of LLM request size (input and output lengths) on GPU cost efficiency, we illustrate three case studies.
+In each case, we measure the maximum generation throughput each GPU type achieves across a range of request sizes, and divide the throughput by the GPU's on-demand rental cost, resulting in a measure of cost efficiency (tokens/$, or T/$).
 In each plot, a tile's shade indicates which GPU is most cost effective and the tile's value indicates the percent increase of cost efficiency relative to the less cost efficient GPU.

-* **Llama2-7b on A100 and A10G:** For small requests, A10G achieves up to 72% greater cost efficiency.
+* **Llama2-7b on A100 and A10G:** In Plot 1, for small requests, A10G achieves up to 72% greater cost efficiency.
 Conversely, as the request size increases, A100 demonstrates 38% greater cost efficiency.

 * **Llama2-70b on L4, A10G, A100, and H100 serving:** We extend the study to include L4 and H100.
 Plot 3 compares the best GPU to the second best, and Plot 4 compares the best to the worst.
 In the black boxes, only A100 and H100 are compared.
 Note that, across the large request size spectrum, there are regions where each of the four GPU types is most cost effective.

-* **Llama2-70b on 2xH100 and 2xA100:** We also examing a tensor parallel setting, and observe similar trends.
+* **Llama2-70b on 2xH100 and 2xA100:** In Plot 2, we also examine a tensor parallel setting (2 H100s and 2 A100s) and observe similar trends.
 The cheaper GPU (A100) achieves higher cost efficiency for smaller requests, while the higher-end GPU (H100) excels for large request sizes.

+**Takeaways:** There is no universally most cost-efficient GPU for a given LLM.
+Instead, GPU cost efficiency is highly dependent on request sizes.
+Lower-end GPUs are more cost-effective for small request sizes whereas higher-end GPUs are best for large request sizes.

 <!-- TODO: drop shadow on the plot -->
 <div style="display: flex; flex-wrap: wrap; gap: 10px;">